demisto/content/Packs/Azure-Enrichment-Remediation/Playbooks/playbook-Cloud_Credentials_Rotation_-_Azure_README.md

 Protect your identity and access management:
 - **Reset Password**: Resets the user password to halt any unauthorized access.

-- **Revoke Session**: Terminate current active sessions to ensure the malicious actor is locked out.
+- **Revoke Session**: Terminates current active sessions to ensure the malicious actor is locked out.

-- **Combo Action**: Consider both resetting the password and revoking all active sessions.
+- **Combo Action**: Resets the password and terminates all active sessions.

 ### **Service Principal Remediation**
 Guard your applications: